Skip to main content

 Content

 The subject is designed to offer a complete and detailed overview of the most important medical imaging techniques used in clinical diagnosis.
-Below are the main contents that will be covered throughout the course:
+Below are the main contents covered throughout the course:

 • Radiography by projection